21st October, 2025

 How can you avoid FFI?

-You can't avoid HSE inspections - they can happen randomly.
-But you can avoid being targetted by HSE inspections.
-Because HSE inspections can also happen following a complaint or an accident report.
+HSE inspections sometimes happen randomly, but they can also happen following a complaint or an accident report.
 If you make sure you comply with your legal health and safety duties, to provide a safe and healthy workplace, you are less likely to get inspected.

 And even if you do get inspected, FFI doesn't need to be a concern.
 Providing that the HSE inspector is happy with what they find in your workplace, and you have reduced risk as low as reasonably practicable (ALARP), you shouldn't be issued with an invoice after the visit.